 The JLD, whose competences are set out in Article 66 of the Constitution, is seized by the Prefect at the end of the 2 days of administrative detention in order to authorise a prolongation after having examined the lawfulness of the administrative detention.
+As stated by the Constitutional Court in its ruling of 4 October 2019, however, the competence of the administrative court to assess the legality of an order to maintain people who ask for asylum in detention does not violate the French Constitution.

-For example, the JLD will check whether the police have respected the procedure and the rights of the person during the arrest, the legality of the police custody and the placement into administrative detention.
+As regards the mandate of the JLD, he or she will check whether the police have respected the procedure and the rights of the person during the arrest, the legality of the police custody and the placement into administrative detention.
 The judge will also check whether the custody is compatible with the personal situation of the detainee.
 The JLD intervenes a second time after 28 days of detention if the person is still detained and has not been removed.
-This judge can also be seized at any moment by the person detained in administrative detention centres but these requests have to be very solidly argued (serious health problems for instance) and are hardly considered admissible.

-Appeals lodged against the measure of removal or house arrest have suspensive effect over its execution.
-It also possible for the foreigner to seize the JLD at any moment upon a motivated request during the first 48 hours.
+This judge can also be seized at any moment by the person detained in administrative detention centres but these requests have to be very solidly argued (serious health problems for instance) and are hardly considered admissible.512 Appeals lodged against the measure of removal or house arrest have suspensive effect over its execution.513 It also possible for the foreigner to seize the JLD at any moment upon a motivated request during the first 48 hours.514